Total Copper (Blood)

 the liver.
 Copper helps make melanin, bone, and connective tissue.
 It also helps with

 many other processes in your body.
-You normally get copper through your diet, in foods
+You normally get copper through your diet, in foods,

-copper in your bowel movements and urine.
+of copper in your bowel movements and urine.

-Various health problems can disrupt normal copper levels.
+Many health problems can disrupt normal copper levels.
 This can cause you to have

 too little copper (copper deficiency) or too much copper (copper toxicity).